DFiantHDL/DFHDL/doc/official/docs/user-guide/type-system/index.md

 Fig. 1 demonstrates a dual class definition for every type  (immutable and mutable).
 The naming convention helps to reason about the mutability.
 For example, `DFBits` and `DFBits.Var` are immutable and mutable classes, respectively.
 Constructing a new variable via `DFBits` (e.g, `#!scala val a = DFBits[5]`) returns the mutable `DFBits.Var[5]`.
 Usually, we either receive or return an immutable type, hence we do not require annotating a type with its mutable variation.
 In cases where we want to return a mutable type, we annotate it as an output port (see Section~\ref`sec:io_ports`).

+!!! error "Don't use `var` with dataflow values/variables"
+	Because the semantics may get confusing, we enforced a compiler error if a dataflow variable is constructed and fed into a Scala `#!scala var` reference.
+For example `#!scala var a = DFUInt(8)` will generate a Scala compiler error.

 ## Bit-Accurate Operations, Type Inference, and Data Structures

 All DFiant's dataflow types are bit-accurate and structurally static, with their bit-width set upon construction (e.g., `DFBits[5]` is a 5-bit vector).
 Operations between dataflow variables produce a bit-accurate result with the proper type inference.
 For example, an addition between an unsigned 5-bit variable (`DFUInt[5]`) and a signed 10-bit variable (`DFSInt[10]`) produces an adder that can be implicitly converted to a 10-bit signed variable, if carry is not required, or an 11-bit signed variable by explicitly invoking `.wc` from the addition.